SDGforskning/sdg-strings/SDG05_query_action_WoS.md

             ("microfinanc*" OR "micro-financ*" OR "microinsurance" OR "micro-insurance" OR "microcredit" OR "micro-credit" OR "microloan$" OR "micro-loan$"
-            OR "banks" OR "a bank" OR "banking" OR "bank account$" OR "digital finance" OR "mobile money" OR "electronic payments" OR "digital payment$" OR "fintech" OR "credit" OR "savings" OR "insurance" OR "payment service$" OR "transfer service$" OR "transfer funds" OR (("financial" OR "monetary") NEAR/1 ("resourc*" OR "opportunit*" OR "asset*" OR "servic*")) OR "financial inclusion"
+            OR "banks" OR "a bank" OR "banking" OR "bank account$" OR "digital finance" OR "mobile money" OR "electronic payments" OR "digital payment$" OR "fintech" OR "credit" OR "entrepreneurial finance" OR "loan$" OR "savings" OR "insurance" OR "payment service$" OR "transfer service$" OR "transfer funds"
+            OR (("financial" OR "monetary") NEAR/1 ("resourc*" OR "opportunit*" OR "asset*" OR "servic*")) OR "financial inclusion"
             )
     )
     AND